 L.M.
 Montgomery’s Complete Journals: The Ontario Years, 1918–1921 is an unabridged and annotated edition of L.M.
 Montgomery’s journals that she kept from ages forty-three to forty-seven, while living in Leaskdale, Ontario.
 Edited by Jen Rubio and featuring an introduction by Elizabeth Rollins Epperly, the book was published by Rock’s Mills Press as a trade paperback in May 2017.
 It is the fourth volume of Montgomery’s unabridged journals, preceded by The Complete Journals of L.M.
 Montgomery: The PEI Years, 1889–1900 (2012) and The Complete Journals of L.M.
 Montgomery: The PEI Years, 1901–1911 (2013), edited by Mary Henley Rubio and Elizabeth Hillman Waterston, as well as L.M.
 Montgomery’s Complete Journals: The Ontario Years, 1911–1917 (2016), also edited by Jen Rubio.
 It is followed by L.M.
-Montgomery’s Complete Journals: The Ontario Years, 1926–1929 (2017), also edited by Jen Rubio, as well as L.M.
-Montgomery’s Complete Journals: The Ontario Years, 1922–1925 (2018).
+Montgomery’s Complete Journals: The Ontario Years, 1926–1929 (2017), L.M.
+Montgomery’s Complete Journals: The Ontario Years, 1922–1925 (2018), and L.M.
+Montgomery’s Complete Journals: The Ontario Years, 1930–1933 (2019).
 It also supplements The Selected Journals of L.M.
 Montgomery, Volume 2: 1910–1921 (1987), also edited by Mary Rubio and Elizabeth Waterston, who at the time were directed to abridge Montgomery’s journal text.

 From the Back Cover